Django Interview Questions

 2

-It reduces boilerplate code, minimizes race conditions, and ensures data consistency by wrapping the operation in a transaction.
-If a matching object is found, it updates the specified fields; otherwise, it creates a new record.
+update_or_create() merges the lookup and save process into a single atomic operation, reducing boilerplate code, minimizing race conditions, and ensuring data consistency by wrapping the operation in a transaction.
+If a matching object is found it updates the specified fields; otherwise it creates a new record.

 13. What are the implications of overriding a Django model's save() method?